Urigo/meteor-ionic/README.md

 });
 ```

-> *I want to make a special gratitude to [Andrew Lee](https://github.com/loneleeandroo "Andrew Leek"), the owner of ngMeteor, for helping me on creating this amazing smart package.
-Thank you guy!*
+> *Special thanks to [Andrew Lee](https://github.com/loneleeandroo "Andrew Leek") for helping me on creating this smart package.*